Healthy You - Every Day

 “I did not get myself together for a good year and a half after losing Weston,” she says.
 “I felt like I was just existing.
 I wasn’t living.
 I was just going through the motions every day.”

 However, she found the strength to pick herself up again – for her son.
 Right now, Weiant says “things are really good,” and she is seeing Dr. Rajeswaran every six months.
 On top of her ejection fracture returning to normal range, Weiant also has made major lifestyle changes.
-As a result, she has lost 70 pounds, which she believes has contributed to her heart and body functioning correctly again.
+As a result, she managed to lose 70 pounds, which she believes contributed to her heart and body functioning correctly again.

 While Weiant misses Weston, she knows he’s always close by.